luishwu/scopely-challenge-infra/README.md

 This repository hosts the infrastructure project for Scopely Challenge.
 We need to tun this project first to get all the infrastructure running.
+Find the repository here: https://github.com/luishwu/scopely-challenge

 This project contains: